AldoMoreno13/WHSTechNotes/journal.md

+# April 15, 2026
+I think the motern space technology can have a limeted time to stay on the moon but not travel to marce.
+The reason way the technology helped the mission succeed
 # March 30, 2026
 upsets happen because players ether get luky or work hard .an aexample of an upsets is the Edmonton Oilers over Detroit Red Wings in the NHL Playoffs, 2006.Going up against the top-seeded Wings and a laundry list of future Hall of Famers (most prominently: defenseman Nicklas Lidstrom and forwards Pavel Datsyuk, Henrik Zetterberg, and Brendan Shanahan), the Oilers pulled off a six-game shocker to advance.
 # February 23, 2026